 I feel about 20 years younger but I’m actually fitter than I was back then.

-I haven’t taken ANY medication for well over 18 months, not even one Nurofen.
-I simply don’t have the niggling pain in my neck or shoulders and my knees aren’t buckling under an extra 22.5kgs!
+I do not take ANY medication and haven’t for well over 4 years.
+I simply don't have the niggling pain in my neck or shoulders and my knees aren't buckling under an extra 30kgs!!
 My posture is so much better which probably helps my organs function better.
-I’m actually a centimetre taller!
+I'm actually a centimetre taller!

-I did Pete Evan’s ‘The Paleo Way Ten Week Challenge’ and completely came off alcohol, caffeine and stuck to the ‘program’ religiously for ten weeks.
-I thought I’d have a real issue going without grog but I did it!
+I did Pete Evan's ‘The Paleo Way Ten Week Challenge’ and completely came off alcohol, caffeine and stuck to the 'program' religiously for ten weeks.
+I thought I'd have a real issue going without grog but I did it!
 It completely reset my bad old habits.
-I was in pretty good shape again when I did this but I cannot recommend it enough. $99 for ten weeks of real support, science and motivation.
-It got me ‘moving every day’ as I had committed to it and I have never really looked back.
+I was in pretty good shape again when I did this but I cannot recommend it enough.
+At the moment it’s totally free too!
+Ten weeks of real science, recipes, workout routines and motivation.
+It got me 'moving every day' as I had committed to it and I have never really looked back.
 No calorie counting, no scales, just good advice and common sense.
-I’d already seen amazing health befits by going alone but somehow the program redefined me.
-I can’t really explain it other than to say it fine tuned my life.
-I’d got it back in tune before but this was better.
+I'd already seen amazing health befits by going alone but somehow the program redefined me.
+I can't really explain it other than to say it fine-tuned my life.
+I'd got it back in tune before but this was better.
 Much better.

-I’m drinking socially again but only in real moderation nowadays and only on days off, high days and holidays and then just red wine.
+I'm drinking socially again but only in real moderation nowadays and only on days off, high days and holidays and then just preservative free red wine.
 The beer has gone.
 The whiskey has gone.
 The gin and tonics have gone.
-I cannot believe I haven’t had a beer in over 18 months.
+I cannot believe I haven’t had a beer in over four years.
 Believe me, this is big news.

 Sometimes I just don’t know how I’ve done it and how I’ve completely changed my life around.

 In every way I am better.
 As I look better I feel better, I’m more confident and just because my gut is healthier I don’t have the stress of wondering where the nearest toilet is all day, day in day out, which wears you down and is debilitating.